bcoin-org/bmultisig/docs/signing.md

 ### Signing data
 Signatures will be generated from data using similar to what `signmessage` RPC call does and will return signature with same encoding.
-This way it will be compatible to ore APIs as well as hardware signing.
+This way it will be compatible with bitcoind APIs as well as hardware signing.
 We will be refering to this method when talking about signing.
-`bmultisig-client` will include additional utilities for handling signatures and others.
+`bmultisig-client` will include additional utilities for handling signatures and validation.
   - varSize of magic string (Bitcoin Signed Message:\n)
   - magic string
   - varSize of data